vidalme/gradientdiscipline/README.md

 # 2024 Objectives
 -> employed in IT

--> I should be able to build a complete project using: GitOps style IaC in a kubernetes cluster in the cloud, all within a CI/CD pipeline.
+-> I should be able to build a complete project using: GitOps style IaC in a kubernetes cluster in the cloud, all within a CI/CD pipeline.<br>
--> I should be able to connect everything with an observable and monitorable.
+-> I should be able to connect everything with an observable and monitorable.<br>
 -> A portfolio with at least 2 big projects

 -> 3 certifications (4 if everything goes right)
 	- aws ssa
 	- cka